Director, Real Estate Center,

 Dr. Mildner teaches in the areas of urban economics, housing economics, public finance, cost-benefit analysis, political economy, poverty and welfare, and economic development.
 His research is focused on the economics of local government, including growth management, rent control, municipal sports stadiums, housing markets, land use regulation and urban transportation.

 W.P.
 Carey School of Business, Arizona State University

 In addition to his work in academia, Mark Stapp has been a part of various business enterprises and development projects for more than 34 years.
-He currently is managing member of Pyramid Community Developers, LLC.
+He currently is President of Cahava Springs Development Corporation.

 Daniel F. Mulvihill Professor of Commercial Real Estate & Academic Director of MSRE Program,

 San Diego, California

 Charles Tu is the Daniel F. Mulvihill Professor of Commercial Real Estate and Academic Director of the MS in Real Estate program in the Burnham-Moores Center for Real Estate at the University of San Diego.
 He teaches a variety of courses at both the graduate and undergraduate levels, including real estate finance and investment, real estate capital markets, real estate management, and real estate development.
 He is also the principal instructor of Advanced Real Estate Finance in Urban Land Institute’s Real Estate School.
 Tu earned his PhD in business administration from The George Washington University in 1999 and received the Chartered Financial Analyst (CFA) designation in 2000.
 He became a LEED Accredited Professional in 2009 and is ARGUS Software Certified for both ARGUS Valuation-DCF and Developer.
 Tu is also a NAIOP Distinguished Fellow.